 Hybrid data management

-On-premises systems are not disappearing any time soon, so companies must determine how to make their on-premise and cloud data co-exist and interoperate.
-Many companies are addressing this by keeping their core, report-oriented data warehouses on premises to avoid impacts to end-users while moving data staging, special data for analytic, and other pieces to a cloud-based solution.
+On-premises systems are not disappearing any time soon, so companies must determine how to make their on-premises and cloud data co-exist and interoperate.
+Many companies are addressing this by keeping their core, report-oriented data warehouses on-premises to avoid impacts to end-users while moving data staging, special data for analytic, and other pieces to a cloud-based solution.
 During 2019, there will be a large focus on how to manage the integrations both between different components of the data management solution as well as the interfaces with data sources and consuming applications.